One might say I have a lot of pets. My house has been called a zoo. I would hold off 'til I get a miniature pony to go saying that!

 Visit Stewie's Catster Page!

-Here are more pictures of Stewie on my EasyShare Gallery Page.
+Here are more pictures of Stewie.

 Gone but not forgotten